 Among the benefits our work brings to local communities, Winnakee is proud to be a regional driving force in protecting and preserving threatened natural habitats, vulnerable forests, watersheds and productive farmlands.
 Winnakee’s protection of these critical local lands helps provide our region with clean drinking water, recreational opportunities such as quiet walks through unique woodlands, protection of our neighborhoods from major floods and the myriad ecosystem services that restored forests provide for all life.
 Additionally, Winnakee supports local farmers and foodsheds, promotes community open space and recreation, encourages outdoor exploration and eco-tourism, and seeks to help preserve the tax base and reduce costs of municipal services.
 All these factors underlie our vision to enhance and protect the quality of life and unique rural character of our region.

-Among Winnakee’s prominent achievements has been the establishment of several treasured destination parks, including the recently awarded “Small Hike, Big View” winner Drayton Grant Park at Burger Hill in Rhinebeck; the Winnakee Nature Preserve in Hyde Park and our newest preserve Vlei Marsh with trails along Rhinebeck’s second largest wetland.
-In total, we have brought over ten miles of new trails to connect the community to lands we permanently protect, which can be explored on our Visit Parks and Preserves pages.
+Among Winnakee’s prominent achievements has been the establishment of several treasured destination parks, including the Hudson Valley magazine “Small Hike, Big View” winner Drayton Grant Park at Burger Hill in Rhinebeck; the Winnakee Nature Preserve in Hyde Park and our newest preserve Vlei Marsh with trails along Rhinebeck’s second largest wetland.
+In total, we have brought over 25 miles of new trails to connect the community to lands we permanently protect, which can be explored on our Visit Parks and Preserves pages.

 In 2019, a new executive director, Bob Davis, was appointed to build an expanded conservation strategy to increase fee ownership land acquisitions and develop a new model for sustainable management plans for these lands.